History of Bangladesh (1971–present): 2024 Bangladeshi general election

-July Revolution
+July Uprising

-The July Revolution was a mass uprising in Bangladesh in 2024.
+The July Uprising was a mass uprising in Bangladesh in 2024.
 It began as a quota reform movement to reform the quota rule regarding government jobs, after the Supreme Court of Bangladesh invalidated the government's 2018 circular regarding job quotas in the public sector.
 It began in early June 2024 and was led by the Students Against Discrimination.
 By early August, the movement evolved into a non-cooperation movement, ultimately leading to the ouster of the prime minister, Sheikh Hasina, who fled to India.

 2024 Bangladesh quota reform movement

 The 2024 Bangladesh quota reform movement, was a series of anti-government and pro-democracy protests in Bangladesh, spearheaded primarily by university students.
-Initially focused on restructuring quota-based systems for government job recruitment, the movement expanded against what many perceive as an authoritarian government when they carried out the July massacre of protestors and civilians, most of whom were students.
+Initially focused on restructuring quota-based systems for government job recruitment, the movement expanded against what many perceive as an authoritarian government when they carried out the July massacre against protestors and civilians, most of whom were students.